The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Resist messing around with your investment strategy: Investors who look at their portfolio the least and make the fewest changes outperform those who constantly change things and try to outguess the market.

-AI version of Mr Wall Wall Street.
-No thanks, braah, we don't need to pay your fees.
+Mr. Wall Street.
+No thanks, brah, we don't need to pay your fees.

 Berkshire Hathaway Investment Manager, Lou Simpson: